Recorded by James Gilchrist and the composer on ‘100 Years of British Song’, vol.3.

 The Little That Was Once A Man was written for James Gilchrist in 2016, following which I revised it extensively in 2019.
 It was commissioned by the family and friends of the poet Bryan Heiser, shortly after his death, fulfilling a long-standing wish that some of his poems be set to music.

 Heiser was born in 1946 and educated at Durham and Harvard universities.
-He was left wheelchair-bound aged 27 after contracting polio and spent his subsequent years ‘fighting for the rights of the disadvantaged and, through the poetry he wrote, highlighting life’s subtle twists and turns…’ (quoted from a Guardian biography, which can be found here).
+He was left wheelchair-bound aged 27 after contracting polio and spent his subsequent years ‘fighting for the rights of the disadvantaged and, through the poetry he wrote, highlighting life’s subtle twists and turns…’ (quoted from a Guardian obituary, which can be found here).

 The five poems of Heiser’s poems I chose to set are all taken from his Selected Poems (2012) and Poems 2012, both published the year before his death.
 The list of individual songs is as follows – the third and fourth songs form a pair, under the heading Not Being…, after John Heath-Stubbs’ poem Not Being Oedipus.